robphoenix/bordeltabernacle.github.io/_posts/2015-10-12-notes-on-python-truth-and-modulo.md

     return sum(total)
 ```

 *Eeek!* As I have [been told][ttp], while this works, it's probably the [wrong way][sww].
 What I didn't realise is that we can be more concise with the modulo statements, and use them as a `True/False` test.
-This is because `0` and `1`, the two results we can get from using `%`, equate to `True` and `False`.
+This is because `0` and `1`, the two results we can get from using `%`, equate to `False` and `True` respectively.

+> ***EDIT*** See Below...

 This may seem simple but it's perhaps overlooked when learning Python, especially for those without a CS background, such as myself, or perhaps my view of the wood was blocked by the trees.

 ```python
 >>> 1 == True